5

 Magazine Editor Resume Example

 Curating prose, but your resume won't make headlines?
-Delve into this Magazine Editor resume example, penned with Wozber free resume builder.
-You'll see how artfully you can lay out your editorial journey to meet the dynamic standards of the publishing realm.
+Check out this Magazine Editor resume example, created with Wozber free resume builder.
+It shows how to lay out your editorial journey to match the dynamic standards of the publishing world.

 Edit Example